Iris - Immediate Mode UI library, based on Dear ImGui

 In a retained mode model, you might make a button and connect a clicked event, with code that is invoked when the event happens.
 The button is retained in the DataModel, and to change the text on it you need to store a reference to it.

-But in an immediate mode model, call the button function and check if it’s been clicked immediately, and you do that every single frame (60 times per second).
+In an immediate mode model, we call the button function and check if it’s been clicked every frame (60 times per second).
 There’s no need for a clicked event or to store a reference to the button.

 Check out the Dear ImGuis About the IMGUI paradigm section if you want to understand the core principles behind the IMGUI paradigm.